- What is scale in music?

 If you are a beginner, you would hear the word ‘scale’ thrown around alot!
-So before we get into Modes of Scale or Major or Minor Modes, let’s begin with “What is a Scale in Music”
+So before we get into Modes of Scale in music or Major or Minor Modes, let’s begin with “What is a Scale in Music” followed by musical modes meaning and what are the 7 different modes in music.

 Each time you play music, it becomes new.
 This is one way I’ve been thinking about memory and the present, past and future times all fitting together.